Associate Professor and Chair

 Vendryes.
 "Young, Gifted, and Black Between the Wars: Richmond Barthé’s Manhattan Years."
 Sculpture Review.
 60(1) March 2011: 9.

 Vendryes.
 "What’s Not in My Book on Barthé."
 The Tenth Magazine: The Romantics.
 5 2018: 15.

 "caa.reviews" May 2009: 3.

 Presented Papers, Lectures, and Exhibitions and Performances

-" African Art Reflected in Art Deco Design " January 2019: Miami Design Preservation League/ The Wolfsonian-Florida International University.
+" Discovering Africa In Art Deco Design and Beyond " 1/20/19: Wolfsonian Museum/ Miami Design Preservation League/ The Wolfsonian-Florida International University.